This review is in no way sponsored or endorsed by Trusted House Sitters.

 Lots of sites seem to charge the house sitter for a membership fee and a much lower fee for homeowners (or no fee at all).

-All-in-all Trusted House sitters have many pros going for them.
+Trusted House Sitters have many pros going for them.

 Obviously, the biggest one is the cost, but when you can essentially make that back after your first house sit by saving on accommodation is it really a con worth worrying about?